RoDyGS: Robust Dynamic Gaussian Splatting for Casual Videos: Related work

-Traditional NVS pipelines strongly rely on structure from motion (SfM)~\cite{schonberger2016structure} to obtain camera poses from a set of observations.
-There has been growing interests in optimizing neural fields without pre-calibrated camera poses since SfM processes are often time-intensive and vulnerable to deformation and motion of dynamic objects.
-The pioneer work iNeRF~\cite{yen2021inerf} estimates camera poses from pre-trained NeRF by minimizing discrepancy between query and rendered views. \cite{wang2021nerfmm, jeong2021self, lin2021barf, chng2022garf, bian2023nope} optimize both camera and NeRF parameters using photometric loss and geometric regularization.
-After the emergence of 3DGS, CF-3DGS~\cite{fu2024cf3dgs} proposes progressively growing 3DGS for pose estimation.
-InstantSplat~\cite{fan2024instantsplat} utilizes DUSt3R~\cite{wang2024dust3r} for initializing poses and point clouds in 3DGS.
-While effective on stationary scenes, these models are not suitable for real-world casual videos that involve complex motion and deformation.
+With the emergence of 3DGS, \cite{luiten2023dynamic, wu20244d} propose learning the trajectories of individual Gaussians over time.
+Subsequent research has introduced more efficient representations, such as factorized motion basis~\cite{kratimenos2024dynmf} and sparse control points~\cite{huang2024sc}.
+Another line of work~\cite{yang2023gs4d} extends spherical harmonics to a 4D spherindrical harmonics function, integrating both time and view-dependent components.
+Despite their reliable performance, these methods assume a limited data distribution for constrained optimization, requiring pre-calibrated poses and functioning under specific conditions, such as camera teleportation or ambient dynamics, thus restricting their applicability to general scenarios in casual videos.

-Recently, RoDynRF~\cite{liu2023robust} introduces a pose-free optimization method for dynamic neural fields from casual videos by separating static backgrounds from dynamic objects.
-However, this approach is limited to forward-facing scenes or scenes with small viewpoint changes.
-To overcome these limitations, we use the geometric foundation model MASt3R, enabling our method to handle a wider range of video capture scenarios.
-Additionally, by leveraging the explicit structure of 3DGS, our optimization pipeline includes geometric regularization to improve rendering quality.
+RoDynRF~\cite{liu2023robust} introduces a pose-free optimization method for dynamic radiance fields using a voxelized feature space, enabling reconstruction from casually captured videos.
+However, it remains limited to forward-facing scenes or small viewpoint changes, restricting its applicability to arbitrary videos.
+To address these limitations, we propose RoDyGS, which extends applicability to a wider range of videos through separated optimization and dynamic part-aware regularization techniques.

-Our concurrent work~\cite{wang2024shape} shares similar inspiration with ours.
-Specifically, motion masks can be effortlessly obtained from video inputs using the Track Anything Model (TAM)~\cite{yang2023track}, requiring just a few user interactions.
-By leveraging these motion masks and casually captured videos, both \cite{wang2024shape} and RoDyGS enable realistic rendering.
-While \cite{wang2024shape} relies on external motion-related cues, RoDyGS achieves robust motion learning without such dependencies.
-Our pipeline explicitly separate static and dynamic components and optimize Gaussians with carefully designed regularization objectives.